Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Introduction

-To solve problem (A), our proposed solution is characterizing the design space.
-We hope to approximate a surrogate model of the design space and verify the approximated map by conducting verification simulations along the observed maximal solution and randomly selected points.
-This allows us to verify the accuracy of the fitted surrogate and the further analysis is reliable.
-To solve the problem (B), our way is to avoid gradient-based optimizations and use machine learning (ML) techniques (i.e., Gaussian process regression (GPR)), which also allows us to do direct surrogate modeling of the design space, and solve the first problem simultaneously.
-Hence, combining the two solutions we proposed, Bayesian optimization (BO) \cite{bayes} seems to be the perfect fit, which mainly consists of a GPR to approximate the design space map and an acquisition function to update the solution search scheme.
-To summarize and elaborate in detail, there are three major reasons for choosing BO:\begin{itemize} \item The flexibility of handling complex problems.
+To solve the ill-posed problem (A), we characterize the design space to approximate a surrogate model of the design space.
+We verify the approximated map by conducting verification simulations along the observed maximal solution and randomly selected points.
+This allows us to verify the accuracy of the fitted surrogate and that further analyses are reliable.
+To solve the problem of the lack of analytical forms of the inverse map (B), we avoid gradient-based optimizations and use machine learning (ML) techniques (specifically, Gaussian process regression (GPR)) for direct surrogate modeling of the design space, while also enabling our ability to characterize this design space.
+Hence, to implement the two solutions we proposed, we perform Bayesian optimization (BO) \cite{bayes}, using GPR to approximate the design space map and an acquisition function to update the solution search scheme.
+There are three major reasons for choosing BO:\begin{itemize} \item The flexibility of handling complex problems.
 Compared with gradient-based methods, BO is flexible and can be adapted to solving complicated optimization problems without requiring the calculation of the derivative of the evaluated functions. \item It is less computationally burdensome compared with other ML methods.
 As a non-parametric method, GPR requires less computational resources compared with neural networks (NN) and is especially suitable for problems defined within the limited data regime \cite{Jan_PIGPR}.
-Compared with the widely used deep reinforcement learning (DRL) \cite{drl_intro_book_ref}, BO does not require iterative training of deep NN for each function evaluation, and hence is significantly less computationally burdensome. \item The approximation of the design space map allows direct characterization and analysis of the sampling process.
-Compared with metaheuristic methods such as genetic algorithms \cite{ga_paper_ref} or particle swarm optimization \cite{pso_paper_ref}, in which the updates of the function evaluation are based on random perturbation of the input variables inspired by natural phenomena, the learning of the design space map from GPR allows us to do detailed characterization, and hence support our proposed solution to the problem (A).
-Other than that, BO usually does not heavily rely on population, usually requiring one evaluation per iteration, making the characterization much easier. \end{itemize}
+Compared with the widely used deep reinforcement learning (DRL) \cite{drl_intro_book_ref}, BO does not require iterative training of the deep NN for each function evaluation, and hence is significantly less computationally burdensome. \item Approximating the design space map allows direct characterization and analysis of the sampling process.
+In metaheuristic methods such as genetic algorithms \cite{ga_paper_ref} or particle swarm optimization \cite{pso_paper_ref}, the function evaluations are based on random perturbations of the input variables inspired by natural phenomena.
+In contrast, the learned design space mapped using GPR can be characterized in detail.
+Moreover, BO usually does not heavily rely on data population while only requiring one evaluation per iteration, thus speeding up the characterization. \end{itemize}